LinkedIn Redesign— New Job Referral Experience 👩🏻💼👨🏻💻

 Users said some companies require job seekers to apply for the position before they ask for a referral.
-In this case, I designed the two prototypes to indicate users they need to apply before asking for a referral.
-In the beginning, the status shows “referral unavailable,” which led users to believe referral unavailable forever.
-I made the change to “Referral available after apply .”
-This change provides users clear feedback.
+In this case, I designed the two prototypes to indicate to users they need to apply before asking for a referral.
+In the beginning, the status shows “referral unavailable,” which led users to believe the referral is unavailable forever.
+I made the change to “Referral available after applying.”
+This change provides users with clear feedback.

 2 Referral request format redesign